RoryLetteney/about-me/README.md

-# about-me
+# My Portfolio
-### Driver Floyd
-### Navigator Rory

-This is a portfolio project showcasing my knowledge, my talents, and general information about me as a person.
+This portfolio showcases my knowledge, my talents, and general information about me as a person.